whi-tw/whi.tw/content/posts/encrypted-automatic-off-site-backup-replication-with-rclone.md

 **name**: A unique identifier for each job.
 These must not contain spaces (there is no error checking for this as yet, so be careful!)
 **local**: The absolute path to the local directory you are replicating.
 **remote**: A combination of the remote you are using, and the path on that remote (without a preceding '/')
-**operation**: The rclone operation you would like to use, chosen [from here](https://rclone.org/commands/).
+**operation**: The rclone operation you would like to use, chosen from [the list on the official rclone site](https://rclone.org/commands/).
 For replication purposes, sync will suffice.

 ## The sync script
 Finally, it is time to add the script which pulls all this configuration together.